patroni/patroni/docs/faq.rst

 ===

 In this section you will find answers for the most frequently asked questions about Patroni.
-Each sub-section attempts to focus on a different kind of questions.
+Each sub-section attempts to focus on different kinds of questions.

-We hope that you help you to clarify most of your questions.
+We hope that this helps you to clarify most of your questions.
-If you still have further concerns or found yourself facing an unexpected issue, please refer to :ref:`chatting` and :ref:`reporting_bugs` for instructions on how to get help or report issues.
+If you still have further concerns or find yourself facing an unexpected issue, please refer to :ref:`chatting` and :ref:`reporting_bugs` for instructions on how to get help or report issues.

 Comparison with other HA solutions
 ----------------------------------

-Why Patroni requires a separate cluster of DCS nodes while other solutions like ``repmgr`` does not?
+Why does Patroni require a separate cluster of DCS nodes while other solutions like ``repmgr`` do not?
     There are different ways of implementing HA solutions, each of them with their pros and cons.

-    Software like ``repmgr`` performs communication among the nodes to decide when to take actions.
+    Software like ``repmgr`` performs communication among the nodes to decide when actions should be taken.

     Patroni on the other hand relies on the state stored in the DCS.
 The DCS acts as a source of true for Patroni to decide what it should do.

-    While having a separate DCS cluster can make you bloat your architecture, this approach also makes it less likely that you will face a split-brain in your cluster for example.
+    While having a separate DCS cluster can make you bloat your architecture, this approach also makes it less likely for split-brain scenarios to happen in your cluster.

 What is the difference between Patroni and other HA solutions in regards to Postgres management?
-    Patroni works not only to manage HA in the Postgres cluster, but also to manage Postgres itself.
+    Patroni does not just manage the high availability of the Postgres cluster but also manages Postgres itself.

     It takes care of bootstrapping the primary and the standby nodes, and also manages Postgres configuration of the nodes.